 Since 2015 hindcasted data on cod cannibalism for the historical period (1946-1983) are also available.
 These have been applied to make the VPA time-series with cannibalism consistent (Yaragina et al., WD7 WKARCT 2015).
-A time-series which does not include cannibalism is also presented in the AFWG report.

 Both the proportion of natural mortality before spawning (Mprop) and the proportion of fishing mortality before spawning (Fprop) are set to 0.
 The peak spawning in the Lofoten area occurs most years in late March-early April.